project-gemmi/gemmi/docs/analysis.rst

 of the `pdbcur documentation <http://www.ccp4.ac.uk/html/pdbcur.html>`_.

 The selections in Gemmi are not widely used yet and the API may evolve.
-The example below demonstrates currently provided functions:
+The examples below demonstrates currently provided functions.

+**Example 1**

 .. doctest::